learning-zone/angular-basics/README.md

 #### Q. ***How will you intercept http to inject header to each http call?***

 It provides a way to intercept HTTP requests and responses to transform or handle them before passing them along.
 Although interceptors are capable of mutating requests and responses, the HttpRequest and HttpResponse instance properties are read-only, rendering them largely immutable.

 This is because we might want to retry a request if it does not succeed at first.
 And immutability ensures that the interceptor chain can re-process the same request multiple times.

 **Create an Interceptor**:

-Let’s say we want to send 3 headers : Content-Type, Accept and Accept-Language.
+Lets say we want to send 3 headers : Content-Type, Accept and Accept-Language.
 To set headers for every request in Angular, we will create a class that implements HttpInterceptor.

 ```typescript
 import {HttpEvent, HttpHandler, HttpInterceptor, HttpRequest} from '@angular/common/http';